ArnavG-it/pygrades/README.md

 ## Getting Started

-The following guide provides plenty of tips on setting up and using PyGrades.\
+The following guide provides plenty of tips on setting up and using PyGrades.
+To get up and running, you only need to follow the steps up to (and including) **The Help Command**, but reading the rest of the sections will let you get the most out of PyGrades.

 **Make sure to also see [Creating an Outline](#creating-an-outline) to start tracking your grades.**

 <details>